 2018 Australian Visas and Immigration Update

-2018 will see a number of changes introduced to the Australian Skilled (GSM) , Employer Sponsored visas (ENS) and Family Visa Program.
-The Upcoming Migration Changes in 2018 page is updated on a regular basis.
+2018 has seen many changes introduced to the Australian Skilled (GSM) , Employer Sponsored visas (ENS) and Family Visa Program.
+The Migration updates and changes in 2018 page is updated on a regular basis.
 We have listed here the main 2018 Australian Visas and Immigration Updates:

 General Skilled Migration Changes